Deleplace/lazydb/README.md

 Uses a [RWMutex](https://pkg.go.dev/sync#RWMutex) to guard the map:
 - any number of requests are allowed to read the map concurrently
-- only one request is allowed to write to the map at given time, when no request is reading it.
+- only one request is allowed to write to the map at any given time, when no request is reading it.

 ```
 	s.dbmapLock.RLock()